 Why not try a long weekend in London, staying at a boutique hotel?
 Pick some experiences that you’ve always wanted to try and actually make them happen.

 Everyone knows that Cornwall is a surfer’s paradise but it can be a history buff’s dream too.
 Tintagel is particularly interesting for anyone with a penchant for heritage, as there is a castle, Merlin’s Cave and the Old Post Office to explore.
 Found in north Cornwall, it’s only a short drive from Boscastle too, a pretty little port with a natural harbour, dug deep into a ravine.
 The hills are steep, so be aware of that, but traditional pasties and friendly locals await those that can muster the energy for a spot of cardio.
+While in Cornwall you may want to visit some attractions in Newquay.
+Newquay has been voted in the past as One of the Nation’s Favourite Seaside Towns and also for Best Family Holiday destination.

 For a UK holiday that can be as unpredictable as the weather, Brighton is the place to head to.
 An eclectic city that makes light work of being inclusive, fun and unforgettable, you can easily tailor your stay here to cater to any and all tastes.
 Walks on the beach followed by fish and chips and afternoon tea?
 Easy.
 Or how about beach yoga, followed by thrift shopping and cocktails?
 Just as simple to find.